BethHayden01/BlossomCare/README.md

 -	A link to the contact us form containing a short message about the plant not looking as happy as the ones above, we can help, and a button that takes the user to the contact us page.
 -	The footer of the page is identical to that on the home page containing links to the company’s social media sites.

+The purpose of this page is to give the user a visual representation of what their healthy plants should look like.
+This page gives the user a comparison to use against their own houseplants.

 ## Best products page
 ![Products](documentation/products.png)

 This page is accessible using the third link on the nav bar.
 The page consists of:
 -	4 images of commonly used houseplant care products.
--	A short description under each product of its benefits and a star rating of effectiveness.
+-	A short description under each product of its benefits.
 -	A link to the contact page if the user has used these products before and they have not worked for them before.
 -	A footer identical to the footer of the home page and plant type page containing links to the company’s social media sites.

+The purpose of this page is to gives the user a clear idea of the different types of plant care products are avalible on the market to aid their plants health.
+The descriptions of of each product provide the user with a basic idea as to why each product is essential to a plants survivial.

 ## Contact us page
 ![Contact](documentation/contact.png)